 Under the CEA, Shaw's performance is assessed annually relative to payroll obligations.
 The most recent obligation included \$71.0 million in payroll for the 12-month period ending December 31, 2018.
 Shaw generated \$15.7 million in payroll during this period, missing the performance requirement.
 The next obligation includes \$71.0 million in payroll for the 12-month period ending December 31, 2019.

 As of the report date, Shaw was meeting about 22 percent of the payroll obligation specified in the CEA.
-LED received clawbacks for underperformance for Project Years 2012-2015 but still has outstanding clawback requests for Project Years 2009-2011 and 2016-2017.
-LED will request that Shaw reimburse the State (in accordance with the CEA clawback provisions) due to the company's underperformance for Project Year 2018.
+LED received clawback reimbursements for underperformance for Project Years 2012-2015 and has requested clawback reimbursements for additional Project Years .